michaelshiloh/NetworkEverything/schedule.md

 ### current-homework-assignment

+**Project**: Design an IoT device.
+It can be practical or silly, a game, or
+	anything else you fancy.
+You must tell a story as to why this device is relevant, and design the sensors, actuators, and interface in a way that fits this story.

 #### Homework due Thursday February 15

-1. Build the circuit bellow on a perforated breadboard as we discussed in
+Build the circuit bellow on a perforated breadboard as we discussed in
 class:

 ![](media/screwTerminalDigitalInput_schem.png)

-You may choose to use the switch that mounts on the breadboard and skip the screw terminals, or use the screw terminals and solder wires to a panel mounted switch.
+* You may choose to use the switch that mounts on the breadboard and skip the screw terminals, or use the screw terminals and solder wires to a panel mounted switch.

+* If you have used a different input already that's fine

-Use stranded wire on the switch
+* Use only stranded wire on the switch

-Use solid core wire on the board
+* Use only solid core wire on the board

-Use red for 3.3V (or Vcc) and **nothing else**
+* Use red for 3.3V (or Vcc) and **nothing else**

-Use black for GND and **nothing else**
+* Use black for GND and **nothing else**

+* Double check with a classmate or someone else that your circuit is correct before plugging it in

+* Test using the basic example DigitalReadSerial.
+Don't forget to change the pin number to match your board.

 #### Thursday February 15 9am - 11:40 (tentative)